BondorAlexandru/Plannora/README.md

 5. Open your browser and navigate to `http://localhost:3209`

-## Deployment to Netlify
+## Deployment to Vercel

 ### Prerequisites

-- A Netlify account
+- A Vercel account
 - A MongoDB Atlas account (or your own MongoDB instance)

 ### Deployment Steps

 1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

-2. Log in to your Netlify account and click "New site from Git"
+2. Log in to your Vercel account and click "New Project"

 3. Connect to your Git provider and select the repository

 4. Configure the build settings:
-   - **Build command**: `npm run netlify-build`
+   - **Build Command**: `npm run vercel-build`
-   - **Publish directory**: `dist`
+   - **Output Directory**: `dist`
-   - **Functions directory**: `netlify/functions`
+   - **Install Command**: `npm install`

-5. Add the following environment variables in the Netlify dashboard:
+5. Add the following environment variables in the Vercel dashboard:
    - `MONGODB_URI`: Your MongoDB connection string
    - `JWT_SECRET`: Your JWT secret key
    - `NODE_ENV`: Set to `production`
+   - `CORS_ORIGIN`: Set to your Vercel domain (e.g., `https://plannora.vercel.app`)

-6. Click "Deploy site"
+6. Click "Deploy"

 ### Environment Variables

-Make sure to set the following environment variables in your Netlify dashboard:
+Make sure to set the following environment variables in your Vercel dashboard:

 - `MONGODB_URI`: Your MongoDB connection string
 - `JWT_SECRET`: A secure random string for JWT token generation
 - `NODE_ENV`: Set to `production` for production deployment
+- `CORS_ORIGIN`: Set to your Vercel domain

 ## Project Structure

 ```
 plannora/
-├── netlify/
-│   └── functions/
-│       └── api.js         # Netlify serverless function
 ├── server/
 │   ├── config/
 │   │   └── database.ts    # Database configuration